$50M+ RECOVERED FOR CLIENTS

 We hope this blog post has been helpful in understanding some of the key issues surrounding AD&D claims, including exclusions and how non-accidental causes are evaluated.
 As always, it’s best to speak with an experienced ERISA attorney for personalized advice on your individual situation.

 At Herman & Wells, we are dedicated to helping individuals and families navigate the complexities of their insurance policies and maximize their compensation.
 We understand that denied claims can be devastating – but with our help, we can work to overturn the decision and get you the compensation you deserve.
-Call (727) 821-3195 today for a free consultation and guidance when it comes to your AD&D insurance claim!
+Call (727) 821-3195 today for a free evaluation and guidance when it comes to your AD&D insurance claim!